-The second leader setup is a more advanced setup that I use for cast up to 40 feet with out any fly line being used.
+The second leader setup is a more advanced setup that I use for casting up to 40 feet without any fly line being used.
 However, anyone can use this setup and fish it short or long.

 It’s different than the first Steelhead Euro Leader because instead of using 40 inches of 20lb mono at the top of the leader, I will run a 30 to 40-foot section of 30lb OPST Lazer Line between the fly line and the Euro leader.

 I use the OPST for a few reasons, but the primary reason is that I can cast the entire leader about 40 feet, and since the OPST is much lighter than your fly line, it won’t sag and pull your fly toward you at an unnatural speed or angle.

 If you cast that distance with a fly line it will sag and hit the water.
 However, the OPST will stay up and out of the water with the same amount of line out.

 I will also use a double uni knot or blood knot for the Lazar line to mono connection.

 And for an even smoother knot that shoots through the guides easier and doesn’t get caught on the guides when fighting a fish, I use Loon UV Knot Glue to form a smooth football-shaped hard shell over the knot.